Though I am free and belong to no one, I make myself a slave to everyone, to win as many as possible.

 - Hand out books.
 When I get tongue-tied trying to explain my faith (which is often), sometimes I’ll give someone a book I think they’ll connect with.
-Here are two I’ve given out recently: The Reason for God by Tim Keller and Crazy Love by Francis Chan and Blue Like Jazz by Donald Miller.
+Here are a few I’ve given out recently: The Reason for God by Tim Keller, Crazy Love by Francis Chan and Blue Like Jazz by Donald Miller.

 - Go techno.
 I’m truly a nincompoop when it comes to technology.
 But I’ve managed to stumble into some interesting tech-based ways to share the gospel.
-Tweet on Twitter, where in 5 seconds you can sign up for free and start blasting bite-size encouragements all over the world.
+Tweet on Twitter.
 Or post inspirational images on Pinterest.
 Or do a little faith-sharing with your friends on Facebook.
 Or visit Yahoo or Reddit, where you can ask or answer questions about God with millions of other people.
 You can even connect with the Bible on a deeper level by helping create a “wiki-commentary” with other believers at Youversion.

 The possibilities are truly endless.